jogi47/pdf-talker/README.md

 - **Inter-container Communication**: Services communicate over a dedicated network
 - **Health Checks**: Each service monitors its own health
 - **Dependency Management**: The app waits for all services to be ready before starting
+- **Data Persistence**:
-- **Data Persistence**: All data is stored in Docker volumes for persistence
+  - MongoDB and Neo4j data is stored in Docker volumes
+  - ChromaDB data is stored in-memory (resets on application restart)
 - **Environment Isolation**: Configuration via environment variables

 ## Usage